sjia03/stoicism-analysis/README.md

 # stoicism-analysis

-Using NLP methods to explore Stoicism text and the online discourse around Stoicism (Twitter, Reddit, articles, papers).
+Self-learned text cleaning and analysis methods for ENGL197: Digital Humanities final project.
+Applied learnings to analyze the sentiment of Stoicism work across ancient texts and modern day social media.

 ## Notebook Files
 - `text-analysis-v1`: exploring patterns in *Meditations* by Marcus Aurelius